What are the Functions of SBR Technology in STP Plant?

 Flexible Operations: SBR systems offer flexibility in terms of timing and sequence.
 Operators can adjust the timing of aeration, settling, and decanting phases to optimize treatment based on influent variations and specific treatment objectives.

-How Does an SBR Technology Works?
+How Does an STP SBR Technology Works?

 Fill: In this phase, wastewater is introduced into the SBR tank.
 The tank is filled with influent wastewater, and the treatment process begins.